micalisfme/micalisfme.github.io/_posts/2025-11-06-food-microbiome-metabolic-modules-f3m.md

 **“Food Microbiome Metabolic Modules (F3M): a tool suite for functional profiling of food microbiomes.”**
 [Read the article](https://open-research-europe.ec.europa.eu/articles/5-324)

 Understanding microbial interactions within food ecosystems is essential for improving the quality, safety, and health properties of fermented foods.
-However, analyzing these interactions at the functional and metabolic levels remains technically challenging.To address this gap, the FME team developed **F3M**, an open-source suite designed specifically for the metatranscriptomic analysis of food microbiomes.
+However, analyzing these interactions at the functional and metabolic levels remains technically challenging.
+To address this gap, the FME team developed **F3M**, an open-source suite designed specifically for the metatranscriptomic analysis of food microbiomes.

 <figure>